phengemuhle/React-Inbox/README.md

 # React Inbox

 This project was built to show mastery of front end programing.
-A user can view, edit, add, or remove a movie.
-As well as adding or deleting a review of the listed movies.
+A user can view, edit, add, or remove a messages.
+As well as adding or deleting labels and staring important email.

 ## Getting Started